ducktrshessami/limon-fez/README.md

 #### Why is it called limon-fez?

 "It's a nonsense bit I do to subvert conversation as conversations continue to depreciate in value in an age of comprehension and attention deficiencies." → Downward Spiral → spiral energy → Simon → Simon Says → Limon Fez

+#### Is this really a FAQ?
+It looks like I'm the first person other than you to even see this repo, so how would these be _frequently_ asked?

+C: